DPA 4560 CORE Binaural Headset Microphone

 The DPA 4560 CORE Binaural Headset Microphone is, in its essence, a pair of 4060 CORE Miniature Omnidirectional Microphones that are mounted on two ear hooks (as known from the 4266 Flex type of headset).
 The microphones are a stereo pair; two handpicked 4060s, selected on sensitivity within ±1.5 dB.
 The actual headset is ergonomically designed to fit comfortably and easily.
-It adjusts to fit any ear size and head shape while at the same time it mounts securely and is hardly visible.
-Foam windscreens are supplied with the microphones to secure the position in the ear and to offer some damping of wind noise.
+It adjusts to fit any ear size and head shape while at the same time, it mounts securely and is hardly visible.
+Foam windscreens are supplied with microphones to secure the position in the ear and to offer some damping of wind noise.

 Sound bites from the play: Good for Nothing